FacebookXFlickrInstagramInstagram

 Clergy Wellbeing Training & Resources

-Following the great feedback we received from previous events, the clergy wellbeing advisory group have organised two more fully funded Mental Health First Aid (MHFA) training events which are free for clergy to attend.
-These will take place on the following dates:
+Following the great feedback we received from previous events, the clergy wellbeing advisory group have organised another fully funded Mental Health First Aid (MHFA) training event which is free for clergy to attend.
+This will take place on the following dates:

 Wednesday 26th November & Thursday 27th November 2025 – Online Event.

-Both events will run from 9am – 5pm, and delegates will need to attend on both days at their chosen venue.
-If you are attending the in-person event at The Barnabas Centre, lunch and refreshments will be provided.
+The event will run from 9am – 5pm, and delegates will need to attend on both days.

-These two-day training events are fully funded by the Clergy Support Trust and accredited by Mental Health First Aid England.
-They seek to equip participants with a practical framework for supporting those experiencing mental health concerns.
+This two-day training event is fully funded by the Clergy Support Trust and accredited by Mental Health First Aid England.
+It seeks to equip participants with a practical framework for supporting those experiencing mental health concerns.
 Grounded in research, and developed with clinical practitioners, MHFA is designed to enhance participants' knowledge and confidence in how best to help others, whilst also looking after their own wellbeing.
 Within a church context, this programme can help participants reflect afresh on their theology of suffering, healing, and recovery.
-A copy of the programme is attached to this email.

 All participants will receive a 100-page printed workbook, and access to digital resources for up to three years post-training, including the MHFA App which provides 24/7 digital support.

-Places for these events are limited.
+Places for this event is limited.
 If you would like to attend, please book your place as soon as possible using the link below:

 Mental Health First Aid Training Booking Form